carla-simulator/carla-simulator.github.io/_posts/2018-04-03-tutorial-basics.md

 ---
 layout: post
 comments: true
-title:  "New Video Tutorial: Getting Started"
+title:  "Tutorial 00: Getting Started"
 subtitle: ""
-author: marcgpuig
+author: marcgpuig,felipecode
 auth_page: https://github.com/marcgpuig
 date:   2018-04-03 08:00:00 +0002
 background: '/img/posts/2018-04-03/getting-started-bg.jpg'
 ---

-#### The very basics
-We are glad to announce the **first tutorial** of a series of video tutorials about how to use CARLA.
+We are glad to announce the **first tutorial** of a series of video tutorials on how to use CARLA.

-In these videos, we'll try to cover things like modifying the python client examples or how to build CARLA from source.
-The point of this is to help people that have troubles with our documentation or does not have enough English knowledge to understand it.
+In these videos, we are going to cover things like modifying the python client examples or how to build CARLA from source.

-In this one, you will see the very basics of how to use one of the releases of CARLA that you can get from [here](https://github.com/carla-simulator/carla/releases).
+Subscribe our new [CARLA youtube channel](https://www.youtube.com/channel/UC1llP9ekCwt8nEJzMJBQekg) for  more  in-depth content videos to be added soon.

+#### Getting Started

+######Target Public:

+* People just starting with CARLA that want a step by step hands on video.

+###### What you will learn:
+* Downloading CARLA the carla [release](https://github.com/carla-simulator/carla/releases).
+* Executing CARLA Simulator.
+* Executing CARLA Simulator and connecting it to a python client.

+######Tutorial Level: Basic

 <div class="intrinsic-container intrinsic-container-16x9" style="margin: 30px 0">
   <iframe src="https://www.youtube.com/embed/AaJekfFR1KQ?feature=oembed&vq=hd720" frameborder="0" gesture="media" allowfullscreen="" class="fluidvids-item" data-fluidvids="loaded"></iframe>
 </div>

-#### More tutorials?
-The making of these videos is something really time consuming for us, but we think it is really important for the community to have these extra information.

-We will be adding more videos with better content.